80 % of our products

 Sue is one of the team managers at China Red.
-This was her first job after college when she started twelve years ago.
+This was her first job after college when she started in 2007.
 Sue has seen the company grow from being a small company into a much bigger one.
 She mainly handles day-to-day business development with Closed, such as sample development or fabric research.
 Every year, she travels to Germany to meet with the design and production team, something she enjoys very much.
 In her spare time, she likes to go hiking and do yoga.

-Annie has been an IQC manager for 25 years and has worked for China Red since 2008.
+Annie has been an IQC manager for more than 25 years and has worked for China Red since 2008.
 She inspects all the clothing orders during production, which she describes as tiring but also enjoyable.
 She oversees a team of four and likes that she gets to work on her own.
 Outside of work, she loves to read traditional Chinese history books, her favourite being Dream of Red Mansions.

 As a general manager at the factory, Many has meetings with different departments every day to ensure productions are running smoothly.
 He’s a problem solver and admits that working with Closed can be very challenging, as the collections consist of a variety of different styles.
 He lives near the sea, so his favourite food is fresh fish, and Daiyue in particular.
 It’s a very long, thin fish that you find in the rivers where he is from, in Jiangsu province.